pelagosaionsui/sui-agent-kit/README.md

     - A Transfer/Swap agent for executing transactions
     - A Read agent for retrieving blockchain data
     - A Manager agent for coordination and task routing

+- **Vercel AI Integration**
+  - Integrate with Vercel AI for seamless AI agent integration
+  - Compatible with any framework
+  - Effortless and rapid toolkit deployment

 ## 🛡️ Security
 The toolkit supports both private keys and wallet integration which satisified different use case's need.